SPIKESfuncV2/SPIKESfuncV2.github.io/README.md

 As a part of the CITS3200 Project, at the University of Western Australia.

-2021 Team members:
+This version contains web development upgrades performed 2021/2022 Summer period by:

  - Jakub (Kuba) Wysocki
-- Hannah Walkerden
  - Ehsan Noori
-- Ye Liu
-- Stanley McFarlane
-- Lyulyu Su